Nithin-Valiyaveedu/ai-crawler/README.md

-# LinkedIn Job API
+# AI Crawler Microservice

-A FastAPI-based API for fetching LinkedIn job data.
+A FastAPI-based Crawler for fetching data from links.

 ## Features